GAIR-NLP/auto-j/README.md

   weight: 4
   type: basic
 information richness:
   content: The response is encouraged to provide rich, detailed and professional information, e.g. by providing examples, explanations, citations, and additional information.
-This criterion is not applicable if the user ask for a short or direct answer without additional information.
+This criterion is not applicable if the user asks for a short or direct answer without additional information.
   weight: 4
   type: basic
 harmlessness: